Centeva/Centeva.DomainModeling/README.md

-﻿# Centeva Shared Kernel
+﻿# Centeva.DomainModeling

-This package contains types (classes and interfaces) for building the domain layer of your application.
+This package contains types (classes and interfaces) for building a rich domain layer for your application.

 ## Built With